rfdickerson/cs241-data-structures/final/README.md

 > If you got that kind of compression ratio, you have created one amazing entropy encoder!
 More likely, however, your decompressed string does not match your input exactly.

++ I got a compression ratio of 0.158, is that good?

+> That's what I got, too.
+If you get below 20%, I think you're good.
+Let me know if you get something in the 10% range, though.

 Signal Processing
 ----------------------